DragonCherry/AssetsPickerViewController/README.md

-Now iOS 14 supports multiple asset picker by default.
-I think we better use PHPickerViewController than this library!
+# Now iOS 14 supports multiple asset picker by default.
+I recommend use PHPickerViewController instead of this picker for many reasons.

 ## AssetsPickerViewController